AXTMoon/SunnyCemetery/README.md

                         Number of requests before rotating the proxy (default: 10) --timeout_limit TIMEOUT_LIMIT
-                        Maximum number of timeouts before skipping a URL (default: 1)
+                        Maximum number of timeouts before skipping a URL (default: 1) --output_nuclei       Save output in Nuclei format (one domain per line) --output_openvas      Save output in OpenVAS format (domains separated by commas) --output_tree         Save the domain tree of the scan (.json)
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>